Time2Rage/OOAD_GroupProject_6A/README.md

 # OOAD - GROUP PROJECT 6A
 ### Implementation of a Software Solution for:
 **INDUSTRY    | USE CASES**
-**temp agency | register and apply to join agency / upload job and invite applicants /  review a temp employee / update online CV**
+**temp agency | register and apply to join agency / upload job and invite applicants /  review a temp employee / update online tempsys.CV**
 (This list is not exhaustive and may be subject to change until finalized)
 ---
 ## Team: